alek-mdb/AtlasWorkshop/README.md

 [Session slides](JPMC-Houston-Workshop-102523.pdf)

 ## Prerequisites
-Workshop attendees MUST bring their own personal laptop in order to actively participate in the workshop.
+Workshop attendees MUST bring their own PERSONAL LAPTOP in order to actively participate in the workshop.
+Please make sure the laptop is FULLY CHARGED.

-Please create a user account on MongoDB Atlas.

-Accounts MUST be created using your personal email address, NOT your company email.
+Please create a free user account on MongoDB Atlas.
+Accounts MUST be created using your personal email address, NOT your Morgan Stanley email.

-Download and Install MongoDB Compass, this is verified MongoDB software.
-Please only use this official link.﻿

-Attendees must connect to the JPMC-GUEST-NETWORK on their personal laptop for the workshop.
+Attendees must connect to the Personal-wifi on their personal laptop for the workshop.

-Ability to install binaries on your personal laptop - NodeJS, Python pip3 etc.

 ## Steps
 ### 1. Add sample data to your MongoDB Atlas cluster